top of page

 PART OF THE TEAM?

 opportunities to perform after the season and life-long friendships!
-The most invaluable thing we get from our team however, is the community and wonderful people that make it up.
+The most invaluable thing we get from our team however, is the community and wonderful people that are in it.
 Even most amazing, is that all funds that come from our teams goes directly back into our dance community.
 This allows us to provide scholarships, purchase costumes, pay for dance instruction and hopefully one day host our own dance festival!

 WHAT ARE THE TEAM'S CORE BELIEFS?